Bernadette Crane

 Mindful Menopause

-Welcome to your Mindful Menopause Course.
-My name is Berni Crane and I am a Mindfulness Facilitator and Menopause Coach.
-I will be guiding you through each section of the course.
+Welcome to Session One of the Mindful Menopause Programme.
+My name is Berni Crane.
+I am a Mindfulness Facilitator and Menopause Coach and I will be guiding you through each section of the course.
 Please click on the video opposite to start.

-Prior to sitting down to look at this course, you've probably been rushing about, her and there trying to get all those little jobs done, before taking some time out for yourself.
-So, before we start let us just take a moment to allow our minds and body to relax a little.
+Prior to sitting down to start this programme, you have probably been rushing about here and there trying to get all those little jobs done before taking some time out for yourself.
+So! before we start let us just take a moment to allow our minds and body to relax a little.
 Doing this will allow us to enter 'The Learning Zone'.
-A relaxed and mindful state that will alow you to take in information easily and remember it for longer.
+A relaxed and mindful state that will allow you to take in information easily and remember it for longer.

 Please click on the audio player arrow below to join me in a short meditation.